Chart Color Schemes

 Employment conditions in Caringbah South rank among the top 10% of areas assessed nationally

-Caringbah South has a well-educated workforce with strong professional services representation.
-Its unemployment rate was 1.5% in the past year, with an estimated employment growth of 0.5%.
-As of December 2025, 7,522 residents were employed, while the unemployment rate was 2.7% lower than Greater Sydney's 4.2%.
+Caringbah South has a well-educated workforce with professional services being strongly represented.
+The unemployment rate was 1.5% in the past year, with an estimated employment growth of 0.5%.
+As of December 2025, there were 7,514 residents employed, with an unemployment rate of 2.7%, which is below Greater Sydney's rate of 4.2%.

-Employment opportunities locally appear limited, as indicated by the working population vs resident population count.
-In the 12-month period ending May-25, employment increased by 0.5%, labour force by 0.7%, and unemployment rose by 0.2 percentage points.
-In contrast, Greater Sydney had employment growth of 2.2% and labour force growth of 2.3%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Caringbah South's employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, health care & social assistance shows lower representation at 11.5% compared to the regional average of 14.1%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+In the 12-month period ending in May-25, employment increased by 0.5%, labour force increased by 0.7%, resulting in an unemployment rise of 0.2 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Caringbah South's employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.

 Frequently Asked Questions - Employment